t3rmin8r/100-days-of-Code/README.md

 >## Pay Attention
 >
->Using callouts is an effective way to highlight content that your reader give special consideration or attention.
+>Using callouts for notes here for future days